 It’s easy to imagine software development as a dark art - a solitary engineer writing lines of beautifully complex code (insert scene from The Matrix), that eventually transforms into a website or mobile app as if by magic.
 Whilst this may not be too far from the truth, there’s a lot that needs to happen before a team can start thinking about development in earnest and it mostly boils down to these core questions:

-You’d be forgiven for thinking that the software development lifecycle is an entirely logical and practical flow, but creativity inspires innovation and our Product Owners will often challenge ideas to ensure everyone in the team (our customers included) are providing not only the best solution, but the
+You’d be forgiven for thinking that the software development lifecycle is an entirely logical and practical flow, but creativity inspires innovation and our product owners will often challenge ideas to ensure everyone in the team (our customers included) are providing not only the best solution, but the correct one.

-As our agency grows, we’re being asked to develop larger and more complex applications and that means Product Owners have to pick up domain knowledge quickly and efficiently.
-Our first phase in the life-cycle is “Discovery”, which essentially means we’re trying to understand the answers to those three core questions.
+Our first phase in the digital product development life-cycle is “discovery”, which essentially means we’re trying to understand the answers to those three core questions.
 It’s perhaps the most difficult phase and tricky to pitch right, so the Product team have been experimenting with different techniques to engage with customers and elicit the right level of information needed for everyone.

 A technique best documented by Jeff Patton, user story mapping is a collaborative process that encourages stakeholders to visualise a specific user journey.